 Companion Planting Strawberries: Conclusion

 The strawberry companion plants listed here are the well-established ones that have consistently demonstrated the mentioned benefits or drawbacks.
 However, there are surely more plant species out there that will interact either positively or negatively with strawberry plants.
 If you are aware of other plants that interact with strawberries, share your knowledge!
-You can tell us about your experiences by leaving a comment below or sending a message here.
+You can tell us about your experiences by leaving a comment below.